yettsyjk/TransitioningToCyberSecurity_ApplicationSecurity/AppSec_Resources.md

 - Computer Networking

 ### What is not on my LinkedIn profile: How have I grown from my failures (Opportunities for improvement)?
 - Don't fake it til you make it!
-Be confident in what you know and be honest about what you don't know and don't be afraid to ask for assistance.
+Be confident in what you know, be honest about what you don't know, and don't be afraid to ask for assistance.
-- Falling down happens and not everyone picks themselves back up and keeps trying.
-I have fallen so many times that I have learned to say thank you for that fall, I dust myself off and find out why I fell and how to prevent that for the next time.
+- Falling down happens and not everyone picks themselves back up.
+I have fallen so many times that I have learned to say thank you for that fall, I dust myself off, find out why I fell, and how to prevent that for the next time.
 - Take the opportunity or make the opportunity
-- I have learned that fear can stop me in my tracks and I have learned to listen to that fear and then ask myself what will it look like if I can't do this?
+- I have learned that fear can stop me dead in my tracks.
+I have learned to listen to that fear and then ask myself what will it look like if I can't do this?
 Then keep trying.
 - Manage your stress and grow from new experiences until I can't physically can't learn anymore.
 Mental health is real and alert fatigue is real, address your physical and mental health.
 - Pay it forward